aframevr/aframe/docs/components/obj-model.md

 type: components
 layout: docs
 parent_section: components
-order: 12
 ---

 The obj-model component loads a 3D model and material using a [Wavefront][wavefront-wiki] (.OBJ) file and a .MTL file.

 ## Example